BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 ☐ Website is responsive: Ensure that your website displays correctly on all devices and browsers.
 You can use a tool like BrowserStack to test your website on all displays and browsers.

-☐ Calls-to-actions stand out: Ensure that your calls-to-actions contrast your primary colors and draw attention.
+☐ Calls-to-action stand out: Ensure that your calls-to-action contrast your primary colors and draw attention.

 ☐ All internal links are working: Ensure that there are no broken links on your website.
 You can use a tool like Screaming Frog to spot broken links.

 ☐ No spelling or grammar mistakes: Ensure that there are no spelling or grammar mistakes on your website.
 You can use a tool like Grammarly to spot and correct grammar issues.